MacDonald Community Fellowship Recipients

 Community Partner: UNC CPALS

-Valerie Nguyen is a junior biology and medical anthropology major with a minor in chemistry from Centreville, Virginia.
-As a sibling of a childhood cancer patient and passionate advocate, she started a childhood cancer club at her high school and has sustained her efforts in college with UNC CPALS.
+Valerie Nguyen was a Fellow as a junior biology and medical anthropology major with a minor in chemistry from Centreville, Virginia.
+As a sibling of a childhood cancer patient and passionate advocate, she started a childhood cancer club at her high school and sustained her efforts in college with UNC CPALS.
 CPALS is a service organization composed of UNC students whose mission is to provide trusting, supportive relationships with pediatric hematology-oncology patients and their families.
-Nguyen has led fundraising, worked in the pediatric oncology clinic, has had a 1:1 pal and will serve as the CPALS vice-president for the 2020-21 school year and president in her senior year.
-Nguyen will launch project C.O.O.P to build a support network for childhood cancer patients and expand 1:1 relationships between college students and patients extending beyond physical distance.
-This will be accomplished by weekly online activities and monthly virtual support groups carefully tailored to meet the patient’s needs and desires.
+Nguyen led fundraising, worked in the pediatric oncology clinic, had a 1:1 pal and served as the CPALS vice-president for the 2020-21 school year and president in her senior year.
+Nguyen launched project C.O.O.P to build a support network for childhood cancer patients and expand 1:1 relationships between college students and patients extending beyond physical distance.
+This was accomplished by weekly online activities and monthly virtual support groups carefully tailored to meet the patient’s needs and desires.